kavismith/VPN-Setup/README.md

 <h1>VPN Setup and Usage through Proton VPN</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this tutorial, we will be seeting a VPN through Microsoft Azure and download Proton VPN. <br />

 <h2>Environments and Technologies Used</h2>